 (No ratings)

-Dr. Puneeta Ramachandra, MD is a pediatric urologist in Wilmington, DE specializing in pediatric urology and general pediatrics.
-She graduated from UMDNJ-Robert Wood Johnson Medical School.
+Dr. Puneeta Ramachandra, MD is a pediatric urologist in WILMINGTON, DE specializing in pediatric urology and general pediatrics.
+She graduated from UMDNJ-Robert Wood Johnson Medical School in 2006 and has 20 years of experience.
 Dr. Puneeta Ramachandra, MD is affiliated with Jefferson Health, Thomas Jefferson University Hospital, Nemours Children's Health and Nemours Children's Hospital, Delaware.

 Hydrocele